esy-ocaml/esy-install/README.md

 ## Contributing to Yarn

 Contributions are always welcome, no matter how large or small.
-Substantial feature requests should be proposed as an [RFC](https://github.com/yarnpkg/rfcs).
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

 See [Contributing](CONTRIBUTING.md).